Hornets snap Knicks' 9-game win streak with 112-105 victory - NewsBreak

 TIP-INS

 Hornets: P.J.
 Washington scored 13 points. ...
-Clifford began his NBA coaching career as a Knicks assistant from 2000-03.
+Coach Steve Clifford began his NBA coaching career as a Knicks assistant from 2000-03.

 Hornets: At Detroit on Thursday night.